SAP-samples/automation-pilot-examples/check-cf-space-quota-utilization/README.md

 * Executor ```SendAnsEvent``` send the event data to SAP Alert Notification Service where it would be processed according to your configuration.

-The different values acquired from these requests would be included as tags in the event payload with appropriate naming and send to your SAP Alert Notification service instance.
-You may also edit the sample SAP Alert Notification service configuration provided so that it reflects your preferred delivery channel/s.
+The different values acquired from these requests would be included as tags in the event payload with appropriate naming and sent to your SAP Alert Notification service instance.
+You may also edit the sample SAP Alert Notification service configuration provided so that it reflects your preferred delivery channel/s and/or applies additional conditions on the provided event tags.
+For example, a condition tags.space_memory_usage_percentage Greater Than 75 will allow delivery of notifications through the configured channel in case the space memory usage is greater than 75% of the memory quota defined for this space.

 ### Event Details